R&D Capitalization vs Expense

 After estimating the amortization life of R&D expenses, an analyst should gather information on the expenses over past years that related to the research and development of that asset.
 For example, if the asset is given a commercial life of seven years, then the R&D expense in each of those seven years must be obtained.
 In the example below, we will assume the amortization of the asset uses the straight line approach.

 Therefore, if the asset has a life of seven years, an analyst would add up all expenses related to researching the asset, and then amortize the value of the asset equally over the seven-year life.

 R&D Capitalization Example

-Below is an example of the R&D capitalization and amortization calculations in a an Excel spreadsheet.
-The key assumptions are that a total of $100,000 has been spent on research and development, there is a $20,000 residual value, the product developed has a commercial life of 5 years, and the amortization expense uses a straight-line method.
+Below is an example of the R&D capitalization and amortization calculations in an Excel spreadsheet.
+The key assumptions are that a total of $100,000 has been spent on research and development, there is a $20,000 residual value, the product developed has a commercial life of 5 years, and the amortization expense uses the straight-line method.

 Download the Free Template

 Enter your name and email in the form below and download the free template now!